Shopify/web-configs/.github/CONTRIBUTING.md

 The packages in Web-Foundation are used in mission-critical production scenarios.
 As such, we try not to merge any untested code.
 The coverage doesn't strictly need to be 100% across the board, but testing should remain a primary concern.

 To run the full test suite, simply run `dev test`.
-In order for tests to run properly, you may need to first run `dev build`

 ### TODO Comments